2025 Solar Incentives Guide for Tehachapi, CA - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC was originally for 30% of the cost of installing solar panels, although it has fluctuated slightly over the last few years between 26-30%.
+The ITC initially applied to 30% of the cost of installing solar panels, although it has fluctuated slightly over time between 26-30%.
 The percentage you qualify for will depend on when your solar system was installed.
-The total cost of installation includes the panels themselves as well as the cost of accessories, labor and equipment.
+The total installation cost includes the panels themselves as well as the cost of labor, accessories and equipment.
 There is no maximum claim amount.
 The ITC can be applied to solar systems installed after January 1, 2006, on your primary or secondary residence.
 The residence must be owned by you and in the United States.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Tehachapi solar panel installer can answer any questions you have and explain how the new Clean Energy Credit may apply to you.
+The best way to learn more about how the new Clean Energy Credit might apply to you is to get in touch with your local Tehachapi solar panel company.

 State & Local Solar Incentives